craigmulligan/website/cv.md

 Beryl is a bike-share company in the UK and US with a focus on sustainability.

-After my plans to move from London to Australia were interrupted by covid.
+After my plans to move from London to Australia were interrupted by COVID.
 I was asked if I'd like to return to Beryl to help launch a few key projects.

-> A year and a half later I'm still happily helping beryl change the way cities move.
+> A year and a half later, COVID is still a thing and I'm still with beryl changing the way cities move.

 <hr/>